ShiqiLiu1999/ShiqiLiu1999.github.io/_posts/2023-05-09-Urban-Mining-and-the-CDW-Circular-Economy.markdown

 ## Background

 Urban mining is the process of recovering valuable resources from what is considered waste, such as construction and demolition waste (CDW).
 It is an important concept that supports creation of a circular economy, which aims to reduce waste, conserve resources, and promote sustainable development.
 The circular economy seeks to move away from the traditional “take-make-dispose” linear model of production and consumption, and towards a more sustainable model that prioritizes the reuse, recycling, and repurposing of materials.

-CDW is a significant source of urban waste, estimated in New York State to account for 46% of the State’s total waste stream (Draft New York State Solid Waste Management Plan, pp. 9, 20, at <a href="https://www.dec.ny.gov/docs/materials_minerals_pdf/draftsswmp.pdf">This is a link</a>) CDW includes materials such as excavated soil, concrete, bricks, wood, metals and glass, much of which are often disposed of in landfills.
+CDW is a significant source of urban waste, estimated in New York State to account for 46% of the State’s total waste stream (Draft New York State Solid Waste Management Plan, pp. 9, 20, at <a href="https://www.dec.ny.gov/docs/materials_minerals_pdf/draftsswmp.pdf">https://www.dec.ny.gov/docs/materials_minerals_pdf/draftsswmp.pdf)</a>) CDW includes materials such as excavated soil, concrete, bricks, wood, metals and glass, much of which are often disposed of in landfills.

+New York State’s Part 360 beneficial use designation (BUD) regulations aim to divert these materials from landfills toward direct re-use or toward processing for re-use in new construction materials.
+The State’s BUDs support the creation of a CDW circular economy using the urban mining concept to support the recovery, reuse, and recycling of CDW materials.
+Other mechanisms to support a circular CDW economy would involve designing buildings and infrastructure for disassembly and recovery, creating markets for recycled materials, promoting deconstruction rather than demolition, and improving the efficiency of waste management systems.
+By adopting a circular economy approach to CDW, we can reduce waste, conserve resources, and create new economic opportunities, while also reducing environmental impacts and improving sustainability.

 <div class="blog-only-image" style="margin-bottom: 20px;">
     <img src="{{ site.blog-img-url }}{{ page.img-url }}Constructions.png">